 There are lots of things that have triggered my asthma over the years.
 Dust, mold, pollen and pets don't come close to a chemically induced flare.
 We interact with a plethora of chemicals daily.
 Some chemicals interact with our bodies without issue, while others are problematic.
 Common household chemicals, some obvious and others odorless, can be common triggers for asthmatics, like myself.

 Welcome to an overview of chemicals you already know flare your asthma, chemicals you didn't know could flare your lungs up, and some ways which I protect my lungs from these caustic chemicals.

-Being cautious about chemical sensitivity
+Being cautious about chemical sensitivity and asthma

 Some harmful chemicals are more easily identifiable, giving off offensive fumes or scents that we try to avoid.
 These are "glycol ethers", commonly found in cleaning supplies like bleach, lysol, and chlorine.
 As asthmatics, we can avoid these more easily because they are easily identified by their strong scents.